worldline/learning-kotlin-multiplatform/docs/src/more/README.md

 * ViewModel from Android Architecture pattern
 * Molecule that improve business logic development thanks to flows

-For this codelab we will mainly focus on navigation feature of PreCompose.
+For this Hands-on Lab we will mainly focus on navigation feature of PreCompose.

 ### Add `PreCompose` dependency to your project